michnapiotr/Guided-Project-Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets/readme.txt

-This is my very first guided project from dataquest.io course.
+This is my very first guided project from dataquest.io online course.
-I will try to clean the gdata set and analyse it to come up with the potentially popular app profile for Google Play and Apps Store markets.
+I will try to clean the data set and analyse it to come up with the potentially popular app profiles for Google Play and Apps Store markets.